Working as a secretary or administrator you're in a position of responsibility, and will need to stay organised and focused

 A secretary or administrator provides both clerical and administrative support to professionals, either as part of a team or individually.
-They are involved with the coordination and implementation of office procedures and frequently have responsibility for specific projects and tasks.
-In some cases, they may oversee and supervise the work of junior staff.
+You'll be involved with the coordination and implementation of office procedures and will frequently have responsibility for specific projects and tasks.
+In some cases, you may oversee and supervise the work of junior staff.

-The role can often overlap with that of a personal assistant.
+This role can often overlap with the role of a personal assistant.

 As a secretary/administrator, you'll need to:

 - use a word processing package such as Microsoft Word

 - deal with telephone and email enquiries, using an email system (e.g. Microsoft Outlook)

 - photocopy and print various documents, sometimes on behalf of other colleagues

 - organise and store paperwork, documents and computer-based information

 - create and maintain filing and other office systems

 - schedule and attend meetings, create agendas and take minutes - shorthand may be required to do this